paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-244-undefinitized-contractual-actions.md

 Section and amendment by Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as an Effective Date of 2021 Amendment note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

 #### Existing Agreement Limits for Operation Warp Speed
 Pub.
 L. 117–263, div.
 A, title VIII, § 883, Dec.
 23, 2022, 136 Stat.
-2746, provided that: “The value of any modification to, or order made under, a contract or other agreement by the Department of Defense on or after March 1, 2020, to address the COVID–19 pandemic through vaccines and other therapeutic measures shall not be counted toward any limit established prior to March 1, 2020, on the total estimated amount of all projects to be issued under the contract or other agreement (except that the value of such modification or order shall count toward meeting any guaranteed minimum value under the contract or other agreement).”
+2746, which provided that the value of any modification to, or order made under, a contract or other agreement by the Department of Defense on or after March 1, 2020, to address the COVID–19 pandemic through vaccines and other therapeutic measures generally would not be counted toward any limit established prior to March 1, 2020, on the total estimated amount of all projects to be issued under the contract or other agreement, was repealed by Pub.
+L. 119–60, div.
+A, title VIII, § 811(b)(1), Dec.
+18, 2025, 139 Stat.
+948.

 #### Relaxation of Undefinitized Contract Action Limitations and Restrictions Related to National Emergency for Coronavirus Disease 2019
 Pub.
 L. 116–136, div.
 B, title III, § 13004, Mar.
 27, 2020, 134 Stat.
 522, provided that: “(a) [Section 2326(b)(3) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2326/b/3&num=0&edition=prelim), United States Code [now [10 U.S.C.
 3372(a)(2)(B)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3372/a/2/B&num=0&edition=prelim)], shall not apply to any undefinitized contract action of the Department of Defense related to the national emergency for the Coronavirus Disease 2019 (COVID–19). “(b) In this section, the term ‘undefinitized contract action’ has the meaning given that term in [section 2326(j)(6) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2326/j/6&num=0&edition=prelim), United States Code [probably means [section 2326(j)(1) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2326/j/1&num=0&edition=prelim), now [10 U.S.C.
 3377(b)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3377/b/1&num=0&edition=prelim), which defines “undefinitized contractual action”].”